rogerioferro/embC/README.md

 # embC

-embC is a Design Pattern to implements object-oriented design in pure Ansi C.
+embC implements object-oriented design in pure Ansi C.
 Is possible to implements these common features:

 1. Object/Class;